 The office of the Overseas Student Ombudsman (OSO) investigates complaints about problems that overseas students have with private education and training institutions in Australia.
 The best part is that the Ombudsman’s services are free, independent and unbiased.
 If you are studying at an institution like TAFE Queensland colleges or any other public university or school, your complaint should be lodged to the ombudsman in the state or territory in which you are studying.
 Find more details about what falls under the Ombudsman’s purview, which is ombudsman.qld.gov.au, for Brisbane.

 Besides protecting the rights of Australian consumers, its consumer protection framework also extends to international students in Australia.
-The Australian Consumer Law guarantees consumer rights for buying goods and services.
+Therefore, if someone feels as though their rights have been disrupted, they can seek advice from a consumer rights attorney.
+The Australian Consumer Law guarantees consumer rights for buying goods and services, which is great news for consumers!
+This means if a product doesn’t work as it’s supposed to or if a service doesn’t work as described, a consumer can seek a resolution to their problem.
 If you want to find out more about your consumer rights or have a problem with a consumer good or service that you have bought or are considering buying, you should contact the government trade and consumer agency that is in charge of the state of Queensland.

 Food delivery services